darklordgrep/Mapbits/README.md

 # Requirements
 Application and plugins require Oracle DBMS and Application Express 21.1 or later.
 If you are using Apex Express 22.1 or 22.2, you will need version 4.5 or later of the plugins.
 Mapbits version 4.5 was not tested on Application Express versions prior to 22.1.
-Mapbits version 4.6 has been tested using version 22.2.
+Mapbits version 4.6 has been tested using version 22.2 and 23.2.

 # Installation
 You can install individual plugins by selecting and downloadling the plugin of interest from the Downloads section below.
 In your application, go to the 'Plug-ins' page from the 'Shared Components'.
 Click 'Import' and follow the steps in the wizard.
 When prompted to upload an import file, use the plugin file you downloaded.